What’s ‘tip creeping’? Here’s how it changed the way we tip - NewsBreak

 CHICAGO ( NewsNation ) — Tipping is encountering its own form of inflation, as many businesses have removed traditional tip jars and now credit card kiosks demand that consumers cough up a few extra bucks when they swipe.

 It’s dubbed “tip creeping,” and it seems to be effective in cornering consumers into paying more.
 Many of the digital kiosks that ask for tips start at 18% or 20% and can go as high as 30%, which is up from the 15% that used to be traditional.
-Wheeler fires back as Abbott blames Portland Walmart closures on ‘mob take over’
+Close

 If you’re dining out or grabbing a cup of coffee, how do you know when or if to tip?
 According to a tipping culture survey, 73% of Americans tip at least 11% more when they pay digitally.